 Portable Document Format (PDF)

-PDF is a file format based on the PostScript page description language that represents a document independently of the software or computer platform that created it.
-PDF files can be composed of text, graphics and images and can be read, browsed, searched and printed on most major operating systems using either the freely available viewing program, Adobe Reader, or other programs capable of reading PDF files.
+PDF is a file format that represents the printed paper versions of our forms and publications.
+PDF files can be read, browsed, searched and printed using either the freely available viewing program, Adobe Reader, or other programs capable of reading PDF files.